General Economics and Theory

 Units: 4-0-8

-Introduction to probability and statistics as background for advanced econometrics and introduction to the linear regression model.
-Elements of probability theory; sampling theory; asymptotic approximations; decision-theory approach to statistical estimation focusing on regression, hypothesis testing; and maximum-likelihood methods.
-Simple and multiple regression, estimation and hypothesis testing.
+Introduction to probability and statistics as background for advanced econometrics.
+Covers elements of probability theory, sampling theory, asymptotic approximations, hypothesis testing, and maximum-likelihood methods.
 Illustrations from economics and application of these concepts to economic problems.
-Class size limited.
+Limited to 40 PhD students.

 14.382 Econometrics